-English language arts (ELA), including writing, and mathematics in Grades 3-8 at grade level; Science in Grades 5 and 8 as a grade-band test.
+English language arts (ELA), including writing, and mathematics in Grades 3-8 at grade level; Science in Grades 5 and 8 as grade-band tests.

 Purpose of the Assessment

 This assessment measures student performance on the state's content standards.
 The results give students, teachers, and families meaningful information on what students know and can do, and how well they are progressing toward college and career readiness.